dobots/camera_image_exporter/README.md

 ```
 rosrun dronecam pos.py unit_box
 ```

-If run correctly the camera is now linke dot that object, and will also update its position if the object is moved.
+If run correctly the camera is now linked to that object, and will also update its position if the object is moved.
 ## Viewing the video stream
 If launched succesffuly the video stream topic can be viewed via:
 ```